slankka/Atmosphere-utf8/README.md

 **UTF-8 KIP fs_codecvt**
 =====

+> The in-tree `fs_codecvt` implementation is deprecated in favor of the standalone [`slankka/nx-fs-utf8`](https://github.com/slankka/nx-fs-utf8) repository, where future development and releases will take place.

 This repo provides a KIP overlay that enables UTF-8 filenames on the Nintendo Switch by replacing the FS sysmodule's built-in codecvt.

 FS process overlays use the dedicated `sdmc:/atmosphere/fs_overlays/` directory.